 For more information, refer to the Guide to using the Safe Exam Browser (SEB).

 Using the exam mode, the supervisor has the opportunity to actively intervene in the examination process, which enables them to start or finish the exam for one or more participants.
 Exams can be configured in such a way so that they can only be started with the supervisor's manual approval.
-It is also possible to finish the exam for all participants simultaneously.
+It is also possible to finish the exam for all participants at once.

 More detailed information can be found on the OPAL help pages for the exam mode.

 The assessment function also ensures a client backup.
 In the event of a system error on the client, the examiner may allow to continue the exam on another computer and extend the processing time if necessary.
-Once approved, the participant can continue the exam on another computer.
+Once approved, the participant can continue the exam on another device.

-The progress is saved with every change so that a complete recovery can be guaranteed.
+Progress is saved with every change so that a complete recovery can be guaranteed.

 Export PDF file

-The exam content can be printed as a PDF file and used as a hardcopy test in an emergency situation.
+Exam content can be printed as a PDF file and used as a hardcopy test in an emergency situation.